BenjaminPlanterose/UMtools/README.md

 beta_value = M_U$M/(M_U$M + M_U$U + offset)
 ```

-M-values are also quite popular:
+Also quite popular, one can compute M-values as:
 ```r
 offset = 1 # For numerical stability at low fluorescence intensities M_value = log2((M_U$M + offset)/(M_U$U + offset))
 ```

 However, raw beta and M-values should be avoided for further analysis as these display strong within and between array batch effects, especially on large datasets.
 Normalisation techniques are thus required, for which a wide variety of R-packages can be deployed.
 Here, we name the most popular: minfi,  wateRmelon, ENmix, lumi, methylumi, ChAMP, meffil, preprocessCore and EWAStools.
 Unlike the names R-packages, UMtools does not focus on the analysis of the methylation values, but rather on the U/M intensity signals directly.

 To clean up the workspace, we can perform: